dbirman/jlg/readme.md

 The JGL server is insulated from client-side errors (e.g. from bad messages).
 This does mean that if a message ever drops for some reason the client will get "stuck".
 Fortunately, clients can simply restart their connection to the server at any time to escape this.

 **A warning about JGL:** this is Dan's pet project, it isn't exactly stable!
-Much of the code in JGL.lib.js is legacy code, you should expect it not to work!
+Much of the code lives in jgl.lib.old.js and is broken code from the previous jgl, I'm working on porting functions over to jgl.lib.js.
 The code in jgl.client and jgl.server, on the other hand, is all re-built and should be fully functional.
 Ask Dan for help!

 ## Design FAQ